watson-developer-cloud/car-dashboard/README.md

 * This performs multiple actions:
   - Creates the app
-  - Creates a Conversation service instance that the user needs for workspace creation
+  - Creates a Watson Assistant service instance that the user needs for workspace creation
   - Creates instances for a Speech To Text service and Text To Speech service

 * Your`car-dashboard`app is ready now, click`Delevery Pipeline`to deploy your app.